 Daniel joined the ACLU in March 2021.
 As the director of policy and advocacy, he leads the team responsible for building our policy and political advocacy infrastructure, advancing key issues and campaigns, and holding elected officials accountable.

 Before joining the ACLU of North Carolina, Daniel served as director of the Fair Chance Criminal Justice Project at the N.C.
 Justice Center where he started as an Equal Justice Works Fellow in 2011.
 In that role, he advocated on behalf of individuals, families, and communities isolated from opportunities to prosper by the collateral consequences of criminal records.
-As a long-time member of the NC Second Chance Alliance, Daniel partnered with impacted people to propose, draft, and advance more than two dozen criminal justice reforms through the NC General Assembly, including Session Law 2020-35 The Second Chance Act.
+As a long-time member of the NC Second Chance Alliance, Daniel partnered with impacted people to propose, draft, and pass more than two dozen criminal justice reforms through the NC General Assembly, including Session Law 2020-35 The Second Chance Act.
 Daniel previously served as an Autry Fellow at MDC, Inc., and supervising attorney of Legal Aid of North Carolina’s Second Chance Employment and Housing Project.